Rm: 4320 Bioscience Complex

 Our current work focuses on the behaviour, ecology, and evolution of birds, particularly with respect to species interactions (community ecology).

-Two types of honours thesis projects are available for this coming year.
-The first involves field work on birds at the Queen's University Biological Station (QUBS).
-The second involves comparative analyses of trait evolution in birds.
-The latter projects rely upon published phylogenetic relationships, genetic data, geographic range data (using GIS), and measures of traits from the literature, museums, or other sources.
-These latter projects will not require field work.
+Honours thesis projects available for this coming year involve comparative analyses of trait evolution in birds, and comparative analyses of behavioural dominance among closely related species of birds.
+These projects rely on published phylogenetic relationships, genetic data, geographic range data (using GIS), and measures of traits or interactions from the literature, museums, or other sources.
+These projects will not require field work.